Allen-Dai/pyapi/README.md

-# pyapi
+# Fastapi in Python

-A restful api for my own web app.
-Using flask, flask_restful, Mongodb
+An api for my own web.
+Using Fastapi + uvicorn.
+Mongodb